 Both the General ESS Tax Rules and the Start-Up ESS Tax Rules require that:

-a rights plan (including options plan) involves options over ordinary shares.
+- A rights plan (including an options plan) involves options over ordinary shares.

 This is relevant as some founders seek to issue limited-rights shares to employees to maintain total control, such as non-voting shares.

 Neither the General ESS Tax Rules nor the Start-Up ESS Tax Rules define the term, ordinary share and, therefore, we need to look to the common law.

 In Norman v Norman (1990) 19 NSWLR 314, McLelland J held: